makinacorpus/drupal-gulpifier/README.txt

 As soon as you modify this whitelist, don't forget to flush your theme registry.

-This feature is linked to the variable `gulpifier_single_js`, that you can change in _Configuration > Development > Performance_ or via your settings.php file.
+You can activate the single JS bundle in the info file with `settings[gulpifier_single_js]`.

 Single CSS bundle
 -----------------

-All CSS are by default removed from the front-end, core and module.
+All CSS are by default removed from the front-end, core and modules.
 This allows you to start fresh from a Framework like bootstrap without worrying about other files.